-- 3.4.1 The Chief Auditor is satisfied that these enhanced reporting arrangements fully supports the Joint Committee in their role, complies with the PSIAS and meets the best practice standard as set out in the CIPFA "Audit Committees, Practical Guidance for Local Authorities" publication. - 3.4.2 The Chief Auditor would still need to preserve the confidentiality of the information in cases where it may breach legislation or where the risk of the weakness being exploited be of such significance that she would seek to have the report heard in private, to protect the Joint Committee's interests.
+- 3.4.1 The Chief Auditor is satisfied that the enhanced reporting to Board put in place fully supports the Board in their role, complies with the PSIAS and meets the best practice standard as set out in the CIPFA "Audit Committees, Practical Guidance for Local Authorities" publication. - 3.4.2 The Chief Auditor would still need to preserve the confidentiality of the information in cases where it may breach legislation or where the risk of the weakness being exploited be of such significance that she would seek to have the report heard in private, to protect the Joint Boards interests.